ZhangDataLab/CeleTrip/README.md

 We open source our preprocessing tool (Time Detection and Location Extraction) in ```Preprocessing Tools/```.

+## Others

+We train our model on two Tesla M40.
+All our data shared from this work will be made FAIR[1].

+[1] FORCE11.
+2020.
+The FAIR Data principles. https://force11.org/info/the-fair-data-principles/.

 ## Cite
 Please cite our paper if you find this code useful for your research: